 - Social media posts

-A clear understanding of SEO and content distribution channels is crucial if you want the right people to see your content.
+A clear understanding of search engine optimization, as known as SEO, and content distribution channels is crucial if you want the right people to see your copywriting.

 Here's a complete review from Wakefly.inc on what exactly SEO specialists do: